 Probably more than any other religious group in the United States, Jehovah's Witnesses have a number of religious beliefs and practices which can lead to confrontations with their Employers, with their co-workers, with customers, and with others with whom they interact on the job.
 That fact does not mean that the civil rights of a Jehovah's Witness Employee are any less inviolate than the civil rights of other employees.
 It simply means that Employers will probably have to pay a little more attention to those employees who are Jehovah's Witnesses.

 Despite their low numbers (one to four million in the United States - depending whether counting "active", "inactive", "unofficial", "former", etc.), Jehovah's Witnesses are one of the most geographically diverse religious groups in the United States.
-Consider that there are approximately 3000 counties in the United States, and approximately 13,600 Congregations of Jehovah's Witnesses in the United States.
+Consider that there are approximately 3000 counties in the United States and approximately 14,000 Congregations of Jehovah's Witnesses in the United States.
 While members of larger denominations are often concentrated in certain regions of the country and absent from others, Jehovah's Witnesses are everywhere - just in smaller quantities.
-Thus, nearly every American employer will likely interact with a Jehovah's Witness Employee sometime in their business career.
+Thus, nearly every American employer will likely interact with a Jehovah's Witness Employee sometime during their business career.

 Charles Taze Russell also was secretly involved in many different businesses other than just his religion business.
 Charles Taze Russell was involved in oil wells, gas wells, coal mines, gold (and possibly silver and lead) mines, kaolin stripmining and manufacturing, brick manufacturing, money lending, asphalt manufacturing and sales, piano-organ retailing, chemical products manufacturing and sales, automobile manufacturing, silent film companies, phonograph manufacturing and sales, cemeteries, commercial properties speculation, residential rental properties, and occasionally printing, publishing, and clothing retailing.
 Click here to read the FINANCIAL BIOGRAPHY OF CHARLES TAZE RUSSELL (UPDATED!!!).